Why self-host?

 npm install && npm start

-On startup, the server generates a random API token and prints it to your terminal.
-Every request to /a2a requires this token as a Bearer header.
+On first run, the server generates a random API token and prints it.
+Every request to /a2a needs it as a Bearer header.

 The server implements the full A2A 1.0 JSON-RPC surface:

-Under the hood, each request spawns a local CLI process (Claude Code by default, but any CLI works).
-The agent runs in your specified project directory with full local access.
+Each request spawns a local CLI process.
+Claude Code by default, anything else if you swap it out.
+The agent runs in whatever project directory you point it at, with full local access.

-This is designed for internal networks, not the public internet.
-But internal doesn't mean unprotected:
+Built for internal networks, not the public internet.
+"Internal" still doesn't mean unprotected.

 AGENT_CMD="codex" npm start